-The CDT Management Board is keen to help facilitate introductions where they can - please contact your University Management Board representative or Professor Khaled Elgaid, the Industry Interface Director (ElgaidK@cardiff.ac.uk) for assistance.
+The CDT Management Board is keen to help facilitate introductions where they can - please contact your University Management Board representative or Professor Khaled Elgaid(ElgaidK@cardiff.ac.uk), the Industry Interface Director for assistance.

 The Management Board is also canvassing partners for their research interests and will make these available to potential supervisors via an MS Teams space or via the University contacts, to be confirmed.
+We plan to hold an event in early Summer to facilitate introductions.